GENERAL TERMS AND CONDITIONS OF SALE OF SKI LIFT PASSES

-The Client acquires no ownership or user rights and is prohibited from using the names, signs, symbols, logos, brands, copyright or other literary, artistic or industrial property rights of the Operator.
+The Client acquires no ownership or user rights and is prohibited from using the names, signs, symbols, logos, brands, copyright or other literary, artistic or industrial property rights of the Seller.

-Personal data collected during the sale of ski Passes is processed with the purpose of:
+Personal data collected during the sale of ski Passes and/or Summer Activities are processed with the purpose of:

 - Processing the order.
-The use of data is necessary to execute the sales contract that the Client concludes with the Operator;
+The use of data is necessary to execute the sales contract that the Client concludes with the Seller

 - Sending the Client promotional offers, newsletters, invitations to participate in games or contests and satisfaction surveys.
-Messages sent by the Operator are based on the legitimate interest of the latter to develop its activities; messages sent by the Office of Tourism of Serre Chevalier, or by commercial partners of the Operator and its affiliated companies (Groupe Compagnie des Alpes), process the data based on the Client's consent.
+Messages sent by the Seller are based on the legitimate interest of the latter to develop its activities; messages sent by the Office of Tourism of Serre Chevalier or by commercial partners of the Seller and affiliated companies (Groupe Compagnie des Alpes) process the data based on the Client's consent.

 - Responding to inquiries, comments and complaints filed by the Client.
 This usage is based on the Client's consent.

--The Serre Chevalier Office of Tourism, commercial partners of the Operator and affiliated companies (Groupe Compagnie des Alpes), if the Client has granted consent.
+-The Serre Chevalier Office of Tourism, commercial partners of the Seller and affiliated companies (Groupe Compagnie des Alpes), if the Client has granted consent.

 The collected data may be transferred to a non-member country of the European Union.
-The Client can obtain additional information on the sharing of data and applicable guarantees from the Operator.
+The Client can obtain additional information on the sharing of data and applicable guarantees from the Seller.

-The data is kept for the following periods of time:
+The data are kept for the following periods of time:

-- Photographs necessary for the purchase of a Pass requiring a photo are kept for three years from the date of collection, to facilitate the reissue of the Pass from one season to another, provided the Client has given prior consent;
+However, also by exception, photographs collected in the context of the purchase of a Pass with photograph are kept for three years from the date of collection, in order to facilitate reissue of the Pass from one season to another, provided that the Client has given prior consent.

-- Data collected to send the Client newsletters, satisfaction surveys and promotional offers is kept for three years from the time of collection.
-At the end of this period, this data is retained for a further period of three years if the Client agrees to continue to receive newsletters, satisfaction surveys and promotional offers from the Operator.
+- Data collected to send the Client newsletters, satisfaction surveys and promotional offers are kept for three years from the time of collection.
+At the conclusion of this period, these data are retained for a further period of three years if the Client agrees to continue to receive newsletters, satisfaction surveys and promotional offers from the Seller.

-- Data collected to respond to requests for information, comments and claims sent by the Client is kept during the time necessary to process these requests, comments and claims.
+- Data collected to respond to requests for information, comments and claims sent by the Client are kept for the duration of time necessary to process these requests, comments and claims.

-In order to preserve the confidentiality and security of personal data and in particular to protect such data from unlawful or accidental destruction, accidental loss, accidental alteration, unauthorised disclosure or unauthorised access, the Operator has implemented appropriate technical and organisational measures, in accordance with applicable legal provisions.
-To this end, it has put in place technical measures (such as firewalls) and organisational measures (such as a username/password system, physical means of protection, etc.).
+In order to preserve the confidentiality and security of personal data and in particular to protect such data from unlawful or accidental destruction, loss, accidental alteration, unauthorised disclosure or unauthorised access, the Seller has implemented appropriate technical and organisational measures, in accordance with applicable legal provisions.
+To this end, it has implemented technical measures (such as firewalls) and organisational measures (such as a username/password system, means of physical protection, etc.).

-The Client reserves the right to access the data concerning himself, to have the data rectified or deleted, to transfer the data or have it transferred to a third party, to impose a limitation of its usage or refuse its usage.
-The Operator will consent to this request, subject to compliance with legal obligations incumbent upon it.
+The Client reserves the right to access the data concerning himself, to have the data rectified or deleted, to transfer the data or have the data transferred to a third party, to impose a limitation of usage or refuse usage of the data.
+The Seller shall consent to this request, subject to compliance with legal obligations incumbent upon it.